Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Analysis of Possible Defects

 where the infimum is taken over all $(d+1)-$dimensional flat chains $T$ and $d-$dimensional flat chains $R$.

 Roughly speaking, one can consider the set $\Qm^{-1}(\B)$, where $\B$ (as in \eqref{set:B}) is the set of negative uniaxial $Q-$tensors for which the projection $P$ onto $\N$ is not well-defined.
 This set $\Qm^{-1}(\B)$ is in general a very irregular set.
-Evoking the Thom transversality theorem, one can show that for almost every $Q\in\sym$, the set $(\Qm-Q)^{-1}(\B)$ is much more regular.
-This construction is made precise in \cite{CO1} where an operator $\mathbf{S}$ is introduced, to pass from $\Qm$ to a flat chain $\mathbf{S}_Q(\Qm)$.
+Evoking the Thom transversality theorem, one can show that for almost every $Q\in\sym$, the set $(\Qm-Q)^{-1}(\B)$ is much more regular \answ{and can be given the structure of a smooth, finite complex.
+Arguing locally, one can consider two-dimensional disks $B^2_r(x)$ (for some small enough $r>0$) that are intersecting the complex transversely at a single point, the center $x$ of the disk.
+The set $(\Qm-Q)(\partial B^2_r(x))\subset\sym\setminus\B$ forms a loop and since it doesn't intersect $\B$, we can apply the projection $P$ onto $\N$.
+Therefore, $(P\circ(\Qm-Q))(\partial B^2_r(x))$ defines a closed loop in $\N$ which allows us to associate to it an element in the fundamental group $\pi_1(\N)$, which we take as coefficient for our flat chain.} This construction is made precise in \cite{CO1} where an operator $\mathbf{S}$ is introduced, to pass from $\Qm$ to a flat chain $\mathbf{S}_Q(\Qm)$.
 This operator is used to study various problems in \cite{CO2}.
 The most important property for us is that $\mathbf{S}$ preserves the topological information of $\Qm$, allowing us to identify $\mathbf{S}_Q(\Qm)$ with the defect set of $\Qm$.

 \begin{theorem} Let $\Qm$ minimize $\exe$ with $\Qm\in\A$.
 If

 then, for any $0<\delta^*<\dist(\N,\B)$, it holds

 where $B_{\delta^*}=B_{\delta^*}(0)\subset\sym$. \end{theorem}